-We have audited Chipola Regional Workforce Development Board, Inc. d/b/a CareerSource Chipola ("the Organization")'s compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended June 30, 2022.
+We have audited Chipola Regional Workforce Development Board, Inc. d/b/a CareerSource Chipola ("the Organization")'s compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended June 30, 2023.
 The Organization's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Organization complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, the Organization complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2023.